carbonfive/seed-crystal/README.md

 ## Opt-ins

-The base install is just enough to get you productive without too much ceremony, but what if you want to mobile work?
+The base install is just enough to get you productive without too much ceremony, but what if you want to do mobile work?

 ```sh
 cd ~/Documents/seed-crystal